docQodly/docs/docs/studio/pageLoaders/components/datatable.md

 - **Property Customization in the Columns Area**: Modify column settings according to your preferences directly from the [Columns Area](#properties-customization).

-- **Attribute Drag-and-Drop**: Alternatively, you can include columns by dragging and dropping attributes from the datasource onto the DataTable.
+- **Attribute Drag-and-Drop**: Alternatively, you can include columns by dragging and dropping attributes from the qodlysource onto the DataTable.

 ### Dynamic Attribute Display

 <Column.List align="center" justifyContent="between">
 	<Column.Item width="65%">
-                The <code>Data Table</code> component can link its currently selected entity to a datasource in the <code>Selected Element</code> field.
+                The <code>Data Table</code> component can link its currently selected entity to a qodlysource in the <code>Selected Element</code> field.
 This feature allows the component to automatically display the attributes of the selected element whenever a new entity is chosen.
 	</Column.Item>
 	<Column.Item width="30%">
                 <img src={require('./img/dynamicAttributeDisplay_SelectedElement.png').default} style={{borderRadius: '6px'}} />